 What are Triads?

-Triads are the three half-hour periods with the highest demand between 1 November and the end of February, identified by National Grid.
-However, each Triad must be separated by at least 10 clear days, meaning consecutive days of high demand won’t result in multiple Triads.
+Triads are three half-hour periods with the highest electricity demand between the start of November and the end of February.
+Each Triad must be separated by at least 10 clear days.
+This means consecutive days of high demand won’t result in multiple Triads.
 If consumers are able to respond to Triad alerts by reducing demand, then they will be able to lower their final transmission costs.

 The Triad season started with a long period of mild weather before a cold spell at the end of November and start of December which resulted in the first Triad.
 Temperatures returned above seasonal normal for most of December with a particularly mild period between Christmas and New Year.
 The remaining two Triads occurred in January as temperatures frequently dropped below seasonal normal.
 In contrast, February contained long periods of mild and windy weather which resulted in a drop in peak demand.
 Across the Triad season 14 weekdays had an average temperature below 3°C, with 10 of these occurring in January.
 This compares to 24 the previous winter and only six for the 2019/20 winter.